pacman

 multiple loaded packages from within R.

-Let’s apply the p_unload command to unload the three packages
+Let’s apply the p_unload command to unload the packages

 , and stringr